 Counselors play a vital role in today’s world.
-In 2014 alone, 15.7 million U.S. adults reported having a depressive episode, and 21.2 million needed treatment for addiction.* Another 6.1 million people annually seek out marriage and/or family counseling.†
+In 2017 alone, 17.3 million U.S. adults reported having a depressive episode, along with 3.2 million adolescents.1

 In many instances, these people receive help from highly trained counselors—and an increasing number of counselors are now providing services online.
 Through Internet-based applications, counselors are reaching out and making themselves available in new ways, improving lives not just in the U.S. but around the world.
 Here’s some information on exactly what online counseling is, and the benefits for both clients and counseling professionals.